rsavage2201/BerkelyCapstone/README.md

 o	Focus on short-term forecasting: Models like Random Forest and Linear Regression demonstrate strong capabilities for short-term BTC predictions and should be preferred for intervals of up to 7 days.
 •	Further tuning for LSTM models: Given their potential, additional configurations (e.g., deeper networks, different input sequences, or other recurrent architectures like GRU) may be explored to improve performance.
-3. Explore Other Time Horizons o	The models work better with shorter time horizons.
+3. Explore Other Time Horizons o	The models work better with shorter time horizons, my next step is to explore the 48 hour time horizon and repeat the trading experiment.
 4. Investment Strategy:
 o	Consider implementing an ensemble approach that combines the top-performing models for a more robust and diversified trading strategy.

 **Output Files and Images**
 1.	combined_stock_data.csv
+2.  crypto_data_combined.csv
-2.	normalized_prices_excluding_usdc_usdt.png
+3.	normalized_prices_excluding_usdc_usdt.png
-3.	model_performance_summary.csv
+4.	model_performance_summary.csv
-4.	average_rmse_per_model.png
+5.	average_rmse_per_model.png
-5.	average_r2_per_model.png
+6.	average_r2_per_model.png
-6.	lstm_config_comparison.csv
+7.	lstm_config_comparison.csv
-7.	combined_vs_actual_btc_prices.png
+8.	combined_vs_actual_btc_prices.png
-8.	trading_strategy_results.txt
+9.	trading_strategy_results.txt

 **Dependencies**
 Ensure the following libraries are installed:
 •	Python 3.8+
-•	pandas, numpy, matplotlib
-•	scikit-learn, statsmodels, yfinance
+•	pandas, numpy, matplotlib, seaborn, scikit-learn, statsmodels, pmdarima, yfinance, cryptocompare, joblib, shap, datetime
-•	joblib, shap

 This project is licensed under the MIT License.
 See the LICENSE file for more details.